masoodtariq/health-checks/README.md

 How to detect the defective parts in manufacturing via probability.
 Greedy Algorithms finds a best optimal solution for a given problem.
 Today I realized how important mental health is. you should not lose your temperament while in hurry.
-Greedy algorithms made me too much greedy.
-Probability and statistics are not as difficult as we think.
-Cuury with full of spicies always cause bitter problems.
 Alhamdulilah done with final exams.
-Now just left web project. lets see what happens. waiting for HCIA AI exam curiously.lets see what happens. you can create your own cookies using setcookiefunction(). we can also use password encyption using md5 method.
+Now just left web project. lets see what happens. you can create your own cookies using setcookiefunction(). we can also use password encyption using md5 method.
 Empathize,define,prototype, test are the main ideas in designing.